zum Inhalt springen zur Hauptnavigation springen

 rendering them harmless.
 HCs are processed thermally.

-The first stage of recycling refrigerators and freezers is handled by a small number of facilities in Austria, e.g. UFH RE-cycling GmbH in Kematenv and Energie AG Oberösterreich (see www.energieag.at/Themen/Abfall-und-Entsorgung) in Timelkam.
+The first stage of recycling refrigerators and freezers is handled by a small number of facilities in Austria, e.g. UFH RE-cycling GmbH in Kematen (www.ufhrecycling.at) and Energie AG Oberösterreich Umwelt Service GmbH in Timelkam.

 Stage 2 – Final processing